Product Overview

 Benefits

-• Provides a clear overview of the entire flour quality and the dough properties
+• Provides a clear comprehensive overview of flour quality and dough properties

 • Improves operators' productivity, repeatability and control thanks to the automated test and the comprehensive, and intuitive software